Asyik FM

 Asyik FM, formerly known as Radio 7 Aslian language service, is an Orang Asli radio station operated by Malaysian state broadcaster Radio Televisyen Malaysia (RTM).
-The station is shared with Salam FM (Jakim Radio), an Islamic radio station operated by Department of Islamic Development Malaysia (JAKIM) with cooperation from RTM for the remaining timeslot from 11:00pm to 8:00am (local time).
+The frequency is shared with Salam FM (Jakim Radio), an Islamic radio station operated by Department of Islamic Development Malaysia (JAKIM) with cooperation from RTM for the remaining timeslot from midnight to 8:00am (local time).